MicrosoftDocs/windows-dev-docs/windows-apps-src/winrt-components/walkthrough-creating-a-basic-windows-runtime-component-in-cpp-and-calling-it-from-javascript-or-csharp.md

 If you want to create a C# client, then you can skip this section.

 > [!NOTE]
-> Universal Windows Platform (UWP) projects are not supported in Visual Studio 2019.
+> Universal Windows Platform (UWP) projects using JavaScript are not supported in Visual Studio 2019.
 See [JavaScript and TypeScript in Visual Studio 2019](/visualstudio/javascript/javascript-in-vs-2019#projects).
 To follow along with this section, we recommend that you use Visual Studio 2017.
 See [JavaScript in Visual Studio 2017](/visualstudio/javascript/javascript-in-vs-2017).

 ### To create a JavaScript project
 1. In Solution Explorer (in Visual Studio 2017; see **Note** above), open the shortcut menu for the Solution node and choose **Add, New Project**.